The tuna sculpture made from coconut shell was conceived and executed by artisan Pham Hong Bao - Photo: MINH CHIEN

 Because it is a handmade product, there are always differences in color and size - Photo: MINH CHIEN

-"The small coconut shell pieces come in different sizes and are inlaid with many different shades, so when the sunlight shines on them, the tuna sculpture has very eye-catching light and dark areas," Mr. Bao excitedly said.
+"The small coconut shell pieces come in all sizes and are inlaid with many different shades, so when the sunlight shines on them, the tuna sculpture has very eye-catching light and dark areas," Mr. Bao excitedly said.

 Decorative lamps made from coconut shells are very sparkling when lit - Photo: MINH CHIEN